New Mexico License Plate Lookup

 Where is the New Mexico License Plate Number?

 You’ll find your vehicle's license plate mounted on the rear of the vehicle.
-Alternatively, you can get this information from your vehicle registration receipt or other sources, such as the car's insurance documentation or renewal slip.
+This information can also be found on your vehicle registration receipt or other sources, such as the car's insurance documentation or renewal slip.

 New Mexico certificate of vehicle registration